priviere/shinemas2R_deprecated/README.md

 Every contributions to other languages are welcome!
 More informations on R package translation [here](http://developer.r-project.org/Translations30.html).

-###  3. Update `format.data`
+### 3. Update functions to answer your specific needs
 You can update `format.data` [here](https://github.com/priviere/shinemas2R/blob/master/R/format.data.R) in order to format data for existing R packages.
 Note that the output of the R packages must be a ggplot object to be taken by `get.pdf`.

-If so, send me an email and we'll see how we can work together!

-### 4. Update functions to answer your specific needs

 You may want new query types (`get.data` [here](https://github.com/priviere/shinemas2R/blob/master/R/get.data.R)), new plots (`get.ggplot` [here](https://github.com/priviere/shinemas2R/blob/master/R/get.ggplot.R)) or